About the Program

 What You'll Learn

-- Study a wide variety of fine art disciplines and ideas.
+- Study and gain experience in a wide variety of fine art disciplines and ideas.

-- Refine your technical skills to produce high-quality work.
+- Refine the skills required to produce technical quality work.

 - Develop sensitivity, understanding, and insight to produce artwork that is personally meaningful and creatively expressive.

-- Produce materials for professional presentation for the purpose of gaining acceptance into exhibits, finding gallery representation, applying for grants, seeking publication, and applying to graduate school.
+- Produce materials for professional presentation for the purposes of gaining acceptance into exhibits, finding gallery representation, applying for grants, seeking publication, and applying to graduate school.

 Plan of Study

 As a first-year student, you’ll take intro-level classes in the area of your interest, sharpening your skills in ceramic sculpture, composition and design, drawing, painting, photography, or digital imaging.
 As you move through the program, you’ll choose an area of concentration, focusing on your medium of choice.
-You’ll gain important context for your work through art history classes and practice your craft in one of our dedicated studios (hyperlink to department page).
+You’ll gain important context for your work through art history classes and practice your craft in one of our dedicated studios as a part of the art department.
 At the end of your sophomore year, you’ll have the opportunity to choose one of two degree tracks: bachelor of arts or bachelor of fine arts.

 Bachelor of Arts